본문 바로가기

 "Generation Z Seeks Satisfaction Through 'Small Luxuries'"

-Editor's NoteGeneration Z (those born from the late 1990s to the early 2010s) is gaining attention as a generation that leads culture and trends in a rapidly changing era, setting new standards across society.
-In [The World is Z Gold], we shed light on the lives and values of Generation Z around the world, exploring how they are transforming society.
+Editor's NoteGeneration Z (those born from the late 1990s to the early 2010s) is recognized as a generation leading culture and trends in a rapidly changing era, setting new standards across society.
+In [The World is Z-Gold], we shed light on the lives and values of Generation Z around the world and explore how they are transforming society.

-Among Generation Z in the United States, an increasing number of people are purchasing vinyl records (LPs) for interior decoration rather than for listening to music.
+Among Generation Z in the United States, more people are purchasing vinyl records (LPs) for interior decoration rather than for listening to music.
 The popularity is attributed to the ability to express individuality by hanging LPs on the wall as decorations or using them as accessories.
 In particular, global artists such as Taylor Swift are releasing LPs one after another, which is also analyzed as a factor driving market growth.

 "Buying LPs Even Without a Turntable"